noskofficial/noskofficial.github.io/CONTRIBUTING.md

-# Contribution Guide for NOSK Official Website 🌐
+# Contribution Guide for NOSK Official Website (Hacktoberfest) 🌐

 Welcome to the NOSK Official Website repository!
 We appreciate your interest in contributing to the development of the official website.
 Follow these steps to make your contributions.